demizer/apc/doc/spec.rst

 have available updates.
 A topbar will be used to show the application banner, as well as package statistics and toolbar-like button buttons and menus.

+AUR
+---

-If the desired package is located in AUR, then the package will be built in a systemd container.
+If a desired package is located in AUR, then the package will be built in a systemd container.
 The output process is shown in the UI, like Travis Ci.
 APC allows for editing of PKGBUILDS in the browser.